B2C · Mobile · Freelance

 Parents with young children (ages 3–5) struggled to find reliable, expert-backed advice they could trust and act on quickly.
 Generic content felt hollow — they needed to understand why an approach worked for their specific child, not just what to do.
 And they needed it in the moments that mattered, not in scheduled reading time they didn't have.

-The project owner had an established audience — a large social media following and published books — but no product to monetize it with.
+The project owner had a few ideas and an established audience — a large social media following and published books — but nothing tangible that would move him closer to building a digital product to support parents.
 There was no defined business model, no target audience profile, and no MVP scope.
-A vision existed, but nothing buildable to act on.

 I was brought in to close that gap: to shape the idea into a real product with a clear value proposition, a sustainable revenue model, and designs ready to hand to a development team.

 The project owner had an audience but no product.
-By the end of the engagement, he had a validated business model, a defined MVP scope, a clear target audience, and production-ready designs to hand to a development team.
+By the end of the engagement, he had a chosen business model, a clear picture of who he was building for, and production-ready designs to hand to a development team.

 There was no existing product, no analytics, and no prior user data.
 Any business model we chose without first understanding the user would have been a guess.
 So the decision was clear: research before screens, always.